Maria Pinińska-Bereś

 “In my beginnings I felt the urge to redefine sculpture.
 Freeing the form from statuesqueness became my goal.
 It was a dramatic struggle.
 By giving up the perfect traditional sculpting skills I had acquired and by imposing an unconventional mode on myself, I have made a radical breakthrough…I never looked for Western catalogues or magazines, as many others did.
 Drawing on myself meant drawing on my own experiences – and the `I` was a woman.”
 (Maria Pinińska-Bereś, 1996)

-In co-operation with the National Museum in Wroclaw and the Kunstmuseum Den Haag
+A co-operation with the National Museum in Wrocław and the Kunstmuseum Den Haag.
+Kindly supported by the Maria Pinińska-Bereś and Jerzy Bereś Foundation.

-Funded by the Adam Mickiewicz Institute, the Foundation for Polish-German Cooperation and the The Cultural Foundation of the Free State of Saxony (Kulturstiftung des Freistaates Sachsen).
+Funded by the Adam Mickiewicz Institute, co-financed by the Ministry of Culture and National Heritage (Poland), the Foundation for Polish-German Cooperation and the The Cultural Foundation of the Free State of Saxony (Kulturstiftung des Freistaates Sachsen).
+This measure is co-financed with tax revenue on the basis of the budget adopted by the Saxon State Parliament.

 The Foundation Galerie für Zeitgenössische Kunst Leipzig is supported by the City of Leipzig, the Free State of Saxony (SMWK) and the Friends of the GfZK Leipzig.
 It is partly financed through public funds on the basis of the budget approved by the members of the Landtag of the Free State of Saxony.